 Extending your Agile Authorisation

-Unfortunately, the authority we seek at the start of the process only authorises shares to be issued up until the date set.
-To extend beyond that you can go through the authorise -> agile round cycle again to keep raising over future months.
+The authority we seek at the start of the process only authorises shares to be issued up until the date set.
+To extend beyond that, you will need to authorise a new agile round (1B process).

 What happens if I don't close a full Agile round?
-Remember, you're not issuing shares - you are authorising to allot new shares so if you don't issue them there is no impact.
+Remember, you're not issuing shares - you are authorising to allot new shares.
+If you don’t issue them, there is no impact.

 What do we do if we need to change a right/protection?

-You have to start a priced round to get around that as you can’t change rights/protections during an agile round.
+You have to start a full priced round to do this, as you can’t change rights or protections during an agile round.
+This will be a New Terms round, not an agile round.

 ASA vs Agile?

-With ASAs a founder has to issue new ASAs for each investor - they need to authorise each one, issue each one and understand the conversion trigger for each one.
+With ASAs, a founder has to issue new ASAs for each investor - they need to authorise each one, issue each one, and track the conversion trigger for each.

-Whereas Agile is set up at the outset and investors sign an Adherence Agreement, it's very simple.
+Whereas Agile is set up at the outset and investors sign an Adherence Agreement, making the process much simpler.

-Agile benefits the investor as they get equity the moment they put money into the business, so they can reclaim SEIS and the whole process works much faster; with ASA, as an investor, you can only claim after the month long stop date has passed.
+Agile also benefits the investor as they receive equity immediately and can reclaim SEIS sooner; with ASA, investors can only claim after the long stop date has passed or the ASA has converted in a qualifying funding round.

 What admin do I need to do once I receive investment from an investor in an Agile round?